 - Cerebellar dysfunction.

 - There may be an increased risk of other neoplasms.

-- Prognosis depends on the extent and nature of of organ involvement.
-The clinical course of LCH is very variable, ranging from a self-healing solitary bone lesion to widely disseminated life-threatening disease.
+- Prognosis depends on the extent and nature of organ involvement.
+The clinical course of LCH is extremely variable, ranging from a self-healing solitary bone lesion to widely disseminated life-threatening disease.